Xilinx/finn/docs/finn/internals.rst

 Folding
 -------
-The RTL SWG is supported by the basic automatic folding algorithm in FINN (:py:mod:`SetFolding()`).
+The RTL SWG is supported by the basic automatic folding algorithm in FINN (:py:mod:`finn.transformation.fpgadataflow.set_folding.SetFolding`).
 Consider the following implications:

 **MVAU:** Although it is recommended to unfold SIMD first, SIMD and PE can be set independently.
 Full (and balanced) parallelism is achieved by using the SWG in parallel window mode and setting MVAU SIMD and PE to their maximum values (SIMD = MW = C_in * K, PE = MH = C_out).